 A Wisconsin State Park sticker is required to enter the park, but the hiking, waterfall, and beach are worth the cost.
 This is a great place to make a day trip adventure or even spend the weekend.

 This really is one of the prettiest parks around.
 We could have stayed all day.
-Pack your swim suites, a camera, and a picnic this is a great place to spend the day.
+Pack your swimsuits, a camera, and a picnic.
+This is a great place to spend the day.

 Address ~ 6294 S State Road 35, Superior, WI